 For information regarding membership in the Lawyers Guild of the Catholic Diocese of Cleveland, the Red Mass or the St. Thomas More Award and/or luncheon, contact Colleen Rigo at (216) 696-6525 x 4080.

-Please join us on Wednesday, March 8 for 5:10 p.m.
-Mass at the Cathedral of St. John the Evangelist followed by a light supper and speaker across the street at Cathedral Square, 1404 E. Ninth St. Luke Macik, Esq., Headmaster of the Lyceum School, will be our guest speaker.
+Please join us for 5:10 p.m.
+Mass at the Cathedral of St. John the Evangelist followed by food, fellowship and a CLE credit.
+Date and Topic to be announced.

 The Red Mass has a long history.
 It is thought to have originated in the Cathedral of Paris in 1245 to invoke the guidance of the Holy Spirit on the judges of the Ecclesiastical Courts.
 The name "Red Mass" refers to the red robes worn by the judges and the red vestments worn by the priests, since red is the liturgical color associated with the Holy Spirit.
 They are still worn today.
 The Red Mass was introduced into the United States in 1928 at St. Andrew's Church in the shadows of the federal, state and municipal court buildings near Foley Square in New York City.

 St. Thomas More (1478-1535) was an English statesman who served as Chancellor under the reign of Henry VIII.
 More opposed the King’s attempt to divorce his wife and refused to renounce the authority of the Pope.
 For that he was beheaded.
 In 1935, Sir Thomas More was canonized by the Roman Catholic Church and is considered the patron saint of lawyers.
 The St. Thomas More Award is named in honor of this Catholic statesman who served with integrity and held on to his values in spite of fierce resistance.

-The Lawyers Guild is proud to recognize the good works of Mark and Christi Tripodi and the staff atCornerstone of Hope, A Center for Grieving Children, Teens and Adults, with the 2016 Special Recognition Award.
-The Proclamation will be presented to Mr. Tripodi at the Red Mass luncheon on October 7th.
+The Lawyers Guild was proud to recognize the good works of Mark and Christi Tripodi and the staff atCornerstone of Hope, A Center for Grieving Children, Teens and Adults, with the 2016 Special Recognition Award.
+The Proclamation was presented to Mr. and Mrs. Tripodi at the Red Mass luncheon last year.